 Every time you go outdoors without sun protection or use a tanning bed, ultraviolet (UV) light damages your skin.
 With time, this damage builds up and you see changes to your skin, which can make you look years older than you naturally would.

 These changes include:

-- Ultraviolet light in daylight damages the fibers in your skin called elastin and collagen.
+- Ultraviolet light in daylight damages the fibres in your skin called elastin and collagen.
 When that happens, it begins to sag and stretch.

 - Too much sun causes some areas of your skin to appear darker, while others look lighter.

 - You get these on areas of your body that are exposed to the sun.
 Freckles aren’t bad for you.
 But some cancers in the earliest stages can look like one.
 See your doctor if the size, shape, or color of a spot changes, or if it itches or bleeds.

 Treatments for Sun Damaged Skin